gondolieri-coop/catalogue-chimerical/content/en/items/ritual-sacrifices/bodypart/bloodburn-stone.md

 ---
-title: Bloodflame Stone
+title: Bloodburn Stone
 description: This small jasper pebble is polished smooth and soft to the touch, almost squishy when held between two fingers.
 The swirls in its surface are remeniscent of a starting flame, just now catching hol...
 draft: false
 ---

-## Bloodflame Stone
+## Bloodburn Stone

 This small jasper pebble is polished smooth and soft to the touch, almost squishy when held between two fingers.
 The swirls in its surface are remeniscent of a starting flame, just now catching hold.